Leakage fact for October 2019

 Innovation in finding leaks

-Fixing leaks is the most important activity we undertake to reduce leakage.
-Because fixing hidden leaks has the biggest impact on reducing leakage, we prioritise them.
-But, to fix more hidden leaks, we first need to find them on our pipe network.
+Fixing leaks is one of the key activities we undertake to reduce leakage.
+Because fixing non-visible leaks has the biggest impact on reducing leakage, we prioritise them whenever we can.
+But, to fix more non-visible leaks, we first need to find them on our pipe network.
 As we work to reduce leakage below our all-time lowest level, we have to be increasingly innovative in how we do this.

 In 2018/19 we did this by: